mshiltonj/resource-routing/README.md

 two or three elements.

 * The first element is the http method (get, post, put, delete)
-* The second elements is the url_part to be appended to the entity root url
+* The second element is the url part to be appended to the entity root url
 * The third element, if included, is the controller action to handle the request.
 If the third element is not defined, it will look for a controller action of the same name as the url part